 There are a number of small islands surrounding St. Thomas that make sailing trips quite popular.
 With Charlotte Amalie being the tourism center that it is, you should not be surprised to see businesses selling day trips and sailing excursions.
 Places like the historic Hassel Island and the exclusive Water Island are some popular destinations.

-If you just want to get out onto the water, without the cost and complications involved with renting a boat you can take an excursion.
-See the table that follows for information on area excursion providers.
+If you merely want to get out onto the water, without the cost and complications involved with renting a boat you can join an excursion.
+Curious what's included and how long a trip lasts?
+Take a look at the listing below to obtain information on area excursion services.

 |Cool Boats||(340) 344-6812||Crown Bay Marina - Frenchtown|

 |Day Sail Fantasy||(340) 775-5652||Sapphire Village - St. Thomas|